topkecleon/telegram-bot-bash/doc/7_develop.md

 To create a new test create a new bash script named ```p-name-test.sh```, where p is pass 'a-z' and name the name of your test.
 All tests with the same pass are performed together.

-Tests with no dependency to other tests will run in pass 'a', tests which need an initialized bahsbot environment must run in pass 'c' or later.
+Tests with no dependency to other tests will run in pass 'a', tests which need an initialized bahsbot environment must run in pass 'd' or later.
-If '$1' is present the script is started from 'ALL-tests.sh' and the script runs in a temporary test environment in directory '$1'.
+If '$1' is present the script is started from 'ALL-tests.sh' and a temporary test environment is setup in directory '$1'.
 The temporary test environment is created when 'ALL-tests.sh' starts and deleted after all tests are finished.

 Example test